 FAQs

-Living in South Korea could be expensive depending on the location of your stay.
-However, the city is less expensive than mon European cities.
+Ans: Living in Seoul could be expensive depending on the location of your stay.
+However, the city is less expensive than the European cities.
+The average overall cost of living in Seoul for is around 2,698,917 KRW per month in city area.

-We hope that this blog has provided you with relevant information on the Cost of Living in Seoul.
+We hope this blog has provided you with relevant information on the Cost of Living in Seoul.
 And if you wish to study abroad, contact Leverage Edu for full assistance.
 You can also call us at 1800572000 and book a free session today!